hammerlab/sbt-dependency-graph/README.md

 Visualize your project's dependencies.

-This is a fork of [jrudolph/sbt-dependency-graph](https://github.com/jrudolph/sbt-dependency-graph) to quickly provide a public release of some `dependencyTree` features (filtering, writing to file); the `org.hammerlab` Maven coordinates below include these.
+This is a fork of [jrudolph/sbt-dependency-graph](https://github.com/jrudolph/sbt-dependency-graph) to quickly provide a public release of some features (`dependencyTree` filtering and writing to file, `dependencyBrowseTree`); the `org.hammerlab` Maven coordinates below include these.

 ## Usage Instructions